Gaza war: Media coverage

 In reporting on the conflict, foreign media have limited access to Gaza and only in the presence of Israeli soldiers.
 Vox reported that the news organizations "have to submit all materials and footage to the IDF for review before publication".
 The conflict has also seen large numbers of journalists wounded or killed.
-On 14 December, CBS reported on a statement from the International Federation of Journalists that "the number of journalists killed in the past two months in the war in Gaza has surpassed the amount killed in the Vietnam War, which lasted two decades".
+The International Federation of Journalists stated that as many journalists were killed in the first two months of the Gaza war as in the two decades of the Vietnam War.
 Reporters Without Borders filed a complaint with the International Criminal Court under the Rome Statute, accusing Israel of committing war crimes against eight journalists.
-It also lodged a complaint against Hamas for the killing of a reporter covering the 7 October attack.
-The Committee to Protect Journalists accused Israel of targeting journalists reporting from Gaza and their families, saying that in at least two cases, "journalists reported receiving threats from Israeli officials and Israel Defense Forces officers before their family members were killed".
+It also lodged a complaint against Hamas for the killing of a reporter covering the October 7 attack.
+The Committee to Protect Journalists accused Israel of targeting journalists reporting from Gaza and their families.